Critters for Sale: Plot

 Critters For Sale is a compilation of five non-linear short stories, set in different eras and locations: Snake, Goat, Monkey, Dragon, and Spider.
 Although the stories are largely self-contained, each allude to a broader and overarching cosmological conflict between the celestial Paradise Architects and the Devil-like Noid Men.
 In the first episode, Snake, the player is Sergei Volkov, a man from the year 2033 receiving a cryptic message inviting him to the Limelight Club, a place with ties to aliens, secret societies, alternate timelines, and a doomsday machine.
 In other episodes, the player assumes identities as Jaafar, a wanderer seeking a treasurer in the desert in 972, Othman, a Moroccan teenager in 1991, and a patron of a mysterious casino in 1997.
-The subject matter is purposefully asynchronous and disjointed, for instance including real-world celebrities as characters in the game, such as musicians Michael Jackson and MC Ride.
+The subject matter is purposefully asynchronous and disjointed, for instance including real-world celebrities as characters in the game, such as musicians Michael Jackson and MC Ride (of Death Grips).